 Let's say you have one bad property and two good properties.
-(You are going to lose one of the properties because of a default and the other two properties you can keep, because they give you a positive cash flow.)
+(You are going to lose one of the properties because of a loan default and the other two properties you want to keep, because they give you a positive cash flow.)
 If you move the two properties into a corporation and get stock back, what happens?